 3. Human Nature/Family of Blood.
 5 jelly babies.
-Some consider this the best story, even over Blink, and you can certainly make a case for it.
+Some consider this the best story, even over Blink, and you can easily make a case for it.
 Drama doesn’t go deeper than making a Time Lord human, taking away his TARDIS, and erasing all memories of his true identity.
 And it’s really a story that only Paul Cornell could pull off so that it plays like something adapted out of high-brow literature.
 The Doctor makes the sacrifice of becoming human out of kindness (preferring evasion over a grim sentence he’s forced to carry out on the aliens in the end), but ends up bringing horror and death to an innocent village.
 David Tennant gets to show off new acting skills, as he’s a completely new character, emotionally vulnerable, and devoid of the flippant sarcasm that defines his role as the Doctor.
 When the jig is finally up and he refuses to change back into a Time Lord, having fallen in love with a fellow schoolteacher, he delivers a performance so painful that we almost don’t want the Doctor back anymore than he does.

 6. Silence in the Library/Forest of the Dead.
 5 jelly babies.
 As a librarian I adore this one; hell, I dream of planet-sized libraries.
 The menace is bloody chilling: shadows that kill on contact and strip flesh to the bone, hard to distinguish from the garden variety, and as hard to evade as the weeping angels from Blink.
 And of course this is where the Doctor first meets River Song, though for her it’s their last meeting, and she dies with appropriate tragedy.
 True, she awakens in the matrix to continue in some sort of metaphysical existence, but at least her demise is permanent on the physical side of things, which is more than can be said for the deaths in The Empty Child/The Doctor Dances.
 Even if the epilogue waxes schmaltzy, this is Moffat at his best — the best two-part story he has written, with the first half being a nail-biting horror piece, the second taking us inside the disturbing matrix where Donna is married and has kids and no memory of anything else.